PostHog/posthog.com/contents/docs/cdp/variance-connector.md

 ### Is the source code for this destination available?

-PostHog is open-source and so are all apps on the platform.
+PostHog is open-source and so are all connectors on the platform.
 The [source code](https://github.com/PostHog/posthog-variance-plugin) is available on GitHub.

 ### Who created this destination?